The 5 Most Common Pedestrian Accidents

 Improper use of the road

 Most pedestrian accidents occur on the road with two thirds of them occurring on city streets.
 A bicycle mounted on the sidewalk can hit pedestrians or force them onto the road.

-While the designated crosswalks are safer, they are not immune to car-pedestrian-type collisions/accidents.
+While the designated crosswalks are safer, they are not immune to car and pedestrian accidents.
 Three times more people are hit by cars turning left than cars turning right because both sides are looking elsewhere: Drivers are busy observing the intersection and pedestrians are looking forward

 The no texting rule is not just for drivers.
 A recent study by NYU Langone Medical Center on pedestrian accidents in New York City found that eight percent of accidents occurred while the victim was using electronic devices including cell phones and music devices.
 The study also found significant numbers of passenger accidents leaving their vehicles on the side of the road.